LinusTM/inventory-system/resources/endpoints.md

 Returns the specified amount of items in the inventory.

-An example of a return value for `/get/count/2` may look like this.
+An example of a return body for `/get/count/2` may look like this.

 ```json
 {